 |the one loving||the beloved||nobody at all|

-The same goes for other verbs of emotion (‘like, hate, scorn, fear/be afraid of, miss, be interested in / bored by’ etc.) as well as ‘search, look for something’.
-The difference between dative and accusative can be seen in ‘be angry with’ vs. ‘be angry about’.
+The same goes for other verbs of emotion (‘like, hate, scorn, fear / be afraid of, miss, be interested in / bored by’ etc.) as well as ‘search / look for something’.
+The difference between dative and accusative is nicely reflected in English in ‘be angry with’ vs. ‘be angry about’.
 Correspondingly, ‘be happy about’ has the accusative, while the dative would imply that the person who is the content of one’s happiness is being shown it.

 Self-receiving (nominative = dative)